-- 1.21 "Heart transplant", as used here, shall include the grafting of a replacement heart into a person with a heart obtained from another person.
-These standards do not apply to xenografts, nor to artificial or mechanical replacement organs. - 1.22 "High managerial agent" means an officer of the hospital, the chief executive officer, director of risk management, director of nursing services, or any other agent designated by the hospital in a position of comparable authority with respect to the formulation of hospital policies or the supervision of subordinate employees. - 1.23 "Home care services" shall mean a program which is currently administered, and through coordinated planning, evaluation, and follow-up procedures, provides for physician-directed medical, nursing, social, and related services made available either directly or through participating agencies to selected patients having a nexus with a hospital at their place of residence. - 1.24 "Hospital" shall mean a facility with a governing body, an organized medical staff and a nursing service providing equipment and services primarily for inpatient care to persons who require definitive diagnosis and treatment for injury, illness or other disabilities or pregnancy.
-A hospital shall provide psychiatric and/or medical and/or surgical care and at least the following services: dietetic, infection control, medical records, laboratory, pharmaceutical and radiology, except that a psychiatric facility need not provide radiology services. - 1.25 "Laboratory station" means a facility for the collection, processing and transmission of specimens derived from the human body. - 1.26 "The licensed capacity" of a hospital refers to the number of beds a hospital is licensed to operate. - 1.27 "Licensing agency" shall mean the Rhode Island Department of Health. - 1.28 "Liver transplant", as used here, shall include the grafting of a replacement liver into a person with a liver obtained from another person.
-These standards do not apply to xenografts, nor to artificial or mechanical replacement organs. - 1.29 "Local anesthesia" means the injection of a local anesthetic agent (e.g., Lidocaine) into and around the operative site to achieve numbness in the area where a painful procedure is to be performed.
-This type of anesthesia does not involve any systemic sedation. - 1.30 "Neonatal intensive care unit (NICU)" means a unit that provides a comprehensive range of specialty and subspecialty services to severely ill infants, including infants who have an elevated risk of mortality as a consequence of very low birth weight (less than or equal to 1500 grams), surgical conditions, or other forms of severe illness in full-term newborns. - 1.31 "Net operating revenue" means net patient revenue plus other operating revenue.
+- 1.23 "Health Services Council" shall mean the advisory body to the Rhode Island Department of Health established in accordance with section 23-17-13 of the General Laws, appointed and empowered in accordance with section 23-15-7 of the General Laws to serve as the advisory body to the state agency in its review functions. - 1.24 "Heart transplant", as used here, shall include the grafting of a replacement heart into a person with a heart obtained from another person.
+These standards do not apply to xenografts, nor to artificial or mechanical replacement organs. - 1.25 "High managerial agent" means an officer of the hospital, the chief executive officer, director of risk management, director of nursing services, or any other agent designated by the hospital in a position of comparable authority with respect to the formulation of hospital policies or the supervision of subordinate employees. - 1.26 "Home care services" shall mean a program which is currently administered, and through coordinated planning, evaluation, and follow-up procedures, provides for physician-directed medical, nursing, social, and related services made available either directly or through participating agencies to selected patients having a nexus with a hospital at their place of residence. - 1.27 "Hospital" shall mean a facility with a governing body, an organized medical staff and a nursing service providing equipment and services primarily for inpatient care to persons who require definitive diagnosis and treatment for injury, illness or other disabilities or pregnancy.
+A hospital shall provide psychiatric and/or medical and/or surgical care and at least the following services: dietetic, infection control, medical records, laboratory, pharmaceutical and radiology, except that a psychiatric facility need not provide radiology services. - 1.28 "Laboratory station" means a facility for the collection, processing and transmission of specimens derived from the human body. - 1.29 "The licensed capacity" of a hospital refers to the number of beds a hospital is licensed to operate. - 1.30 "Licensing agency" shall mean the Rhode Island Department of Health. - 1.31 "Lift team" means hospital employees specially trained to perform patient lifts, transfers, and repositioning in accordance with safe patient handling policy. - 1.32 "Liver transplant", as used here, shall include the grafting of a replacement liver into a person with a liver obtained from another person.
+These standards do not apply to xenografts, nor to artificial or mechanical replacement organs.